dontqwerty/boxdynamics/README.md

-# boxenv
+# boxdynamics

 ## Description
-__boxenv__ is a tool for the training of RL agents.
+__boxdynamics__ is a tool for the training of RL agents.
 It allows you to create two dimensional continuous observation and action spaces enviroments to train your agent.

 ## Prerequisites
 - Python version